 Regardless of the time of year, you will likely find the area swarming with tourists.
 The local officials have done a fairly impressive job with coordination.
 Tours for both castles require timed tickets.
 Audio guides are available for a variety of languages.
 But admittedly, even with the amusement park-like logistics it is hard to handle the volume of people.
 Tours of the castles are quick.
 Visitors are rushed through each room so that the next tour group may enter.
 Sadly, only a limited number of rooms are open to the public.
 This is especially true with Neuschwanstein.

 The Eiffel Tower and the Statue of Liberty are destinations that no good tourist would miss.
 Neuschwanstein is also safely and comfortably on that list.
 A visit, at least once, is simply a Must.
 But more than once?
 Probably not necessary.
 Instead, consider using additional visits to hike and explore the surrounding area.
 Spending a day soaking in expansive views and appreciate the castles from the outside would be a pleasure.
-Or, in my case, to make a visit to the Museum of the Bavarian Kings and check another thing off My Must See List.
+Or, in my case, to make a visit to the Museum of the Bavarian Kings.

 Both castles are accessible via public transportation or by car.
 There is parking available on site.
 It takes a bit of patience with public transit, but visiting is a very do-able (and popular) day trip from Munich.
 Once you’ve arrived, you can easily get to both castles on foot.
 The castles also have horse-drawn carriages that you can ride in, for a fee, if you’d prefer.